-If your Italian ancestor was a woman born before 1/1/1948 she can only transfer Italian citizenship to her children born after 1/1/48 and to their descendants.
-This law has been appealed in several trials at the High Court of Rome.
-Please visit Italian Citizenship for Descendants of Women for detailed information.
+- If your Italian ancestor was a woman born before January 1, 1948 she can only transfer Italian citizenship to her children born after 1/1/48 and to their descendants.
+Exceptions to this law can only be obtained through a case presented at the Civil Court at Rome.

-If your Italian ancestor was born in the following localities, Veneto, Friuli-Venezia-Giulia, or Trentino Alto-Adige, in order to apply for the Italian citizenship you must prove that he or she left Italy after July 16th, 1920.
+- If your Italian ancestor was born in the following regions, Veneto, Friuli-Venezia-Giulia, or Trentino Alto-Adige, in order to apply for the Italian citizenship, you must prove that the ancestor left Italy after July 16th, 1920.

 Individuals interested in Italian citizenship by descent must apply at the Italian Consulate that has jurisdiction over their place of legal residence (unless a court case is needed as in #5 above).
 Each Italian consulate has slightly different procedures regarding required documents and translations, appointment scheduling, and waiting times.
 However, the legal criterion for granting Italian Citizenship by descent is the same.
 Additionally, individuals can apply for Italian citizenship by descent in Italy if they have established legal residency in an Italian Municipality.

-We provide a phone consultation service to review your case, to determine your eligibility to apply for Italian Citizenship by Descent, and to provide you with the specific document and translation requirements of the Italian Consulate Jurisdiction in which you reside.
+We provide a phone consultation service to review your case, to verify your eligibility to apply for Italian citizenship by descent, and to provide you with the specific document and translation requirements of the Italian Consulate Jurisdiction in which you reside.